AVS-Net/AVS-Net/README.md

 #### Online debugging with CodeServer

 It's more than a chanllege to debug a deep learning model on the `ppcle-64` enviroment.
-Use `Code-Sever` Enforcement can benefit a lot for further experiments.
+Use `Code-Sever` enforcement can benefit a lot for further experiments.

 - Load module